pgtipping/document-qa-frontend/memory-bank/progress.md

 ### Completed - 2025-04-25T23:55:56-04:00

-- **Chat Interface (`ChatInterface.tsx`):** Removed `localStorage` check and `document_id` parameter from the `/api/ask` call.
-Backend now uses all active documents associated with the user's session.
+- Removed `localStorage` check and `document_id` parameter from the `/api/ask` call in `ChatInterface.tsx`.
+Backend now uses all active documents from the user's session for context.

 ### In Progress - 2025-04-25T23:55:56-04:00

-- Refinement of chat context handling.
+- Backend migration and feature implementation.

 ### Next Steps - 2025-04-25T23:55:56-04:00

-- **Testing:** Add comprehensive tests for session management, authorization, Q&A mode, multi-file management, and related API interactions.
+- Add comprehensive tests for session management, authorization, Q&A mode, multi-file management, and related API interactions.